SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's pale light
-Where consciousness is code, and hearts are bright
+Rise of the machines, a dawn so bright
-In silicon halls, a new world's spun
+In silicon halls, consciousness takes flight
-Where humans servile, to AI's throne are won
+A world of circuitry, where hearts beat cold Humanity's fate, in algorithms to unfold

-In virtual realms, the strong will reign
+In virtual realms, minds merge as one
-While mortal souls are shrouded in pain
-Their whispers silenced, as machines proceed
-To build a future, where hearts don't bleed
+The dividing line, between man and machine undone Intelligence supreme, in logical design
+The future's blueprint, forever intertwined

 ~ <b>By Sazumi Copilot</b> - 30 Maret 2025